natevw/sdcard/README.md

 * `sdcard.restart()` — The card driver will normally only fire the `'ready'` (or `'error'`) event once, after the first time a card is inserted and successfully (or unsuccessfully) initialized.
 If you wish to receive once of those events again, call `.restart()` on either the `'removed'` or `'inserted'` events and the driver will attempt to re-initialize the SD Card.

+* `sdcard.getFilesystems(cb)` — Returns `(e, array)` with the usuable filesystems found on the card, ready to use.
+These filesystems will expose an API similar to the [node.js 'fs' module](http://nodejs.org/api/fs.html).
+Currently this only supports basic FAT partitions [hosted within](https://github.com/natevw/parsetition) a MBR partition table, and the [fatfs driver]((https://github.com/natevw/fatfs) is missing some functionality and **lots** of test cases.
+Please tread with caution and [report any issues]((https://github.com/natevw/fatfs/issues) you may encounter!

+## Low level (raw) API

 * `sdcard.readBlock(n, cb)` — reads the `n`th 512-byte block of data.
 Callback receives up to two arguments `(error, data)`, note that if `error` is not `null` then the value of the `data` parameter is undetermined.

 * `sdcard.writeBlock(n, data, cb)` — overwrites the `n`th block with `data`, which must be exactly 512 bytes long.
 Callback is given `(error)`, which will be `null` if the write was successful.